Your shopping cart is empty!

-Many religions also used salt in ritual and sacrifice beginning in approximately 6000 B.C.
+Many religions also used salt in rituals and sacrifices beginning in approximately 6000 B.C.
 Then, humankind learned that they could use salt to preserve meat, so they would rub fresh meat with rock salt to draw all the water out of the flesh through a process called “desiccation.”
 This property of drawing is what makes salt so useful in today’s witchcraft.
 We use salt primarily because of the property of drawing off bad energy and protection against spiritual attack.
 A circle of salt can easily be cast around your home to ward off bad energy.

 The two basic salts used in casting are White or Pink rock salt and a ground mixture called “black salt.”
 I’ve included a recipe below; however, there are numerous kinds of black salt, so you will want to choose the one best suited for each use.
-Although both salts have the properties of drawing off bad energy and giving protection, the each have specific properties, and I encourage you to be sure to choose the correct salt if you are assembling a spell.
+Although both salts have the properties of drawing off bad energy and giving protection, they each have specific properties, and I encourage you to be sure to choose the correct salt if you are assembling a spell.

 Black salt is also used to ward off more specific threats, such as threats you’re aware of, than the general protection plain white or pink salt gives.